Psychodynamic reflective practice in mental health (D65)

 This course aims to:

-- provide an understanding of human development, the impact of developmental and emotional difficulties in the context of social, economic and cultural circumstances, and the relevance of this to mental health work
+• build an in-depth understanding of human development, the impact of developmental and emotional difficulties in the context of social, economic and cultural circumstances, and the relevance of this to mental health work

-- develop awareness of professional roles, relationships and clinical dilemmas in practice
+• develop awareness of professional roles, relationships and clinical dilemmas and how to observe and understand them in practice.

 Through a combination of applied theory seminars and work discussion groups you will develop an understanding of the underlying dynamics present in the complexities of the healthcare environment.